Submitty Student Auto Feed is an optional command-line PHP script that can automatically fill or update classlists on a cron schedule.

 IMPORTANT – CSV files are traditionally human readable raw text files and the CSVs required by the auto feed script will contain student enrollment data protected by FERPA (U.S. federal statute 20 U.S.C. § 1232g).
 Please take appropriate information protection measures.
 SUBMITTY IS NOT RESPONSIBLE FOR YOUR COURSE’S, DEPARTMENT’S, OR UNIVERSITY’S INFORMATION CONTROL POLICIES OR ACTIVITIES.

-There are ten required columns/fields, and one optional column/field processed by the submitty auto feed script.
+There are eleven required columns/fields, and one optional column/field processed by the Submitty auto feed script.

-The student CSV data file may have additional fields, which will be ignored by, but there may not be less than the ten columns/fields required.
+The student CSV data file may have additional fields, which will be ignored, but there may not be less than the eleven columns/fields required.

 The columns/fields may be in any order.